JF1541: The Power Of Your Apartment Syndication Brand Part 3 of 4 | Syndication School with Theo Hicks

-I have used him for both agency debt, help with the equity raise, and my consulting clients have successfully closed deals with Marc’s help.
-See how Marc can help you by calling him at 212-897-9875 or emailing him at email@example.com.
+See how he can help you by calling him at 212-897-9875 or emailing him at email@example.com.

-Joe Fairless: There needed to be a resource on apartment syndication that not only talked about each aspect of the syndication process, but how to actually do each of the things, and go into it in detail… And we thought “Hey, why not make it free, too?”
+Joe Fairless: There needed to be a resource on apartment syndication that not only talked about each aspect of the syndication process but how to actually do each of the things, and go into it in detail… And we thought, “Hey, why not make it free, too?”
 That’s why we launched Syndication School.

-Theo Hicks will go through a particular aspect of apartment syndication on today’s episode, and get into the details of how to do that particular thing.
+Theo Hicks will go through a particular aspect of apartment syndication on today’s episode and get into the details of how to do that particular thing.
 Enjoy this episode, and for more on apartment syndication and how to do things, go to apartmentsyndication.com, or to learn more about the apartment syndication school, go to syndicationschool.com, so you can listen to all the previous episodes.

 Theo Hicks: Hi, Best Ever listeners.
-Welcome back to another episode of the Syndication School series, which is a free resource focused on the how-to’s of apartment syndications.
+Welcome back to another episode of the Syndication School series, which is a free resource focused on the how-tos of apartment syndications.
 As always, I am your host, Theo Hicks.

-Each week we air a two-part podcast series focused on a specific aspect of the apartment syndication investment strategy.
+Each week, we air a two-part podcast series focused on a specific aspect of the apartment syndication investment strategy.
 For the majority of the series, we are offering documents or spreadsheets or some sort of resource for you to download for free.
 All of these documents, as well as past and future Syndication School series can be found at SyndicationSchool.com.

-This episode is part three of a four-part series entitled “The power of your apartment syndication brand.”
+This episode is part three of a four-part series entitled “The Power of Your Apartment Syndication Brand.”
 So it’s focused on the branding aspect and the benefits of your brand towards apartment syndications.
 Now, I highly recommend that you listen to part one and two of this series, because we are going to grow off of those two episodes.

-Part one was episode 1534, and in that episode you will learn the five primary benefits of creating a brand, which are credibility, networking, cashflow, education and contribution.
+Part one was episode 1534 and, in that episode, you will learn the five primary benefits of creating a brand, which are credibility, networking, cashflow, education, and contribution.
 You’ll also learn why and how to define a target audience for your brand, which is based off of the 2,000 true fans concept.
 Then lastly, you will learn how to create the first three components of your brand, which is a company name, a logo and a business card.